Directional testing for high-dimensional multivariate normal distributions: Background

 We construct a directional test for $H_{\psi}$ by considering the one-dimensional model based on the magnitude of $s$, $||s||$, conditional on its direction.
 This is done by defining a line $L_{\psi}^*$ in $L^0_\psi$ through the observed value of $s$, $s^0 = {{0}_q}$, and the expected value of $s$ under $H_\psi$, $s_{\psi}$, which depends on the observed data point $y^0$, i.e.

 We parameterize this line by $t \in \mathbb{R}$, namely $s(t) = s_{\psi} + t (s^0 - s_{\psi})$.
-In particular, $t=0$ and $t=1$ correspond, respectively, to the expected value $s_\psi$, and to the observed value $s^0$.
+In particular, $t=0$ and $t=1$ correspond, respectively, to the expected value $s_\psi$ and to the observed value $s^0$.
 The conditional distribution of $||s||$ given the unit vector $s/||s||$ is obtained from (\ref{saddle L0}) by a change of variable from $s$ to $(||s||,s/||s||)$.
 The Jacobian of the transformation is proportional to $t^{d-1}$.
 The directional $p$-value to measure the departure from $H_{\psi}$ along the line $L_{\psi}^*$ is defined as the probability that $s(t)$ is as far or farther from $s_\psi$ than is the observed value $s^0$.
 In mathematical notation,

 where the denominator is a normalizing constant.
-See \citet[][Section 3.2]{sartori:2014} for more details.
-The upper limit of the integrals in (\ref{directed p-value}) is the largest value of $t$ for which the maximum likelihood estimate $\hat{\varphi}(t)$ corresponding to $s(t)$ exists; depending on the case, it can be found analytically or iteratively (see Section \ref{section:determination of tsup} for more details).
+See \citep[][Section 3.2]{sartori:2014} for more details.
+The upper limit of the integrals in (\ref{directed p-value}) is the largest value of $t$ for which the maximum likelihood estimate $\hat{\varphi}(t)$ corresponding to $s(t)$ exists; depending on the case, it can be found analytically or approximated numerically.
 The scalar integrals in (\ref{directed p-value}) can be accurately computed via numerical integration.
 The error in (\ref{directed p-value}) is therefore essentially given by the error from the saddelpoint approximation used in (\ref{saddle L0}).
-In all settings described in Section \ref{section:multivariate normal distribution}, (\ref{saddle L0}) holds exactly, up to the normalizing constant $c$.
+Some results on such an error when $p$ increases with $n$ are given in \cite{tang2021laplace}.
+However, in all settings described in Section \ref{section:multivariate normal distribution}, (\ref{saddle L0}) holds exactly, up to the normalizing constant $c$.
 Thus, since $c$ simplifies in the ratio (\ref{directed p-value}), also the directional $p$-value is exact.
 The results are formally derived in Section \ref{section3:main results}.